 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Headaches should usually go away after the first week of taking pregabalin.
 Talk to your doctor if they last longer than a week or are severe.

 - feeling sleepy, tired or dizzy – do not drive, cycle or use machinery until you feel better.
 As your body gets used to pregabalin, these side effects should wear off.
-If they don't wear off within a week or 2, your doctor may reduce your dose or increase it more slowly.
+If they do not wear off within a week or 2, your doctor may reduce your dose or increase it more slowly.
 If that does not work you may need to switch to a different medicine.

 - mood changes – if you feel this medicine is causing mood changes, speak to your doctor as you may need a change of medicine.

 - feeling sick – take pregabalin with or after a meal or snack to ease your symptoms.
 It may also help if you don't eat rich or spicy food.

-- swollen hands, arms, legs and feet - if your feet are swollen, try sitting with your feet up on a chair or bed and try not to stand for a long time.
+- swollen hands, arms, legs and feet – if your feet are swollen, try sitting with your feet up on a chair or bed and try not to stand for a long time.
 Exercise might help if your arms are swollen.
-If that doesn't help or it becomes painful, contact your doctor.
+If that does not help or it becomes painful, contact your doctor.

 - blurred vision – do not drive, cycle or use tools or machinery while this is happening.
 If it lasts for more than a day or 2 speak to your doctor as they may need to change your treatment.

 - for men, difficulties with getting an erection – speak to your doctor, they may be able to change your medicine or offer other treatments that might help with this problem.